1915 Manitoba general election

-Manitoba's francophone constituencies rejected the provincial trend, and continued to support candidates of the Conservative party (four of the five Conservative MLAs were from francophone areas).
+The Manitoba francophone-dominated constituencies continued to support candidates of the Conservative party.
+Four of the five Conservative MLAs were from francophone areas.
 Many francophone voters opposed Norris's plans to end provincial funding for denominational Catholic schools.

-The "Independent-Liberal-Conservative" name seems to have been dropped shortly after the election.
+Many also opposed Norris's plans for Prohibition and equal suffrage.

 This was the last election before Winnipeg was made into a single ten-seat district, and Single transferable voting was brought into use.

 Electoral system

 In this election Manitoba used a mixture of multi-member districts and single-member districts.

 In the multi-member districts - Winnipeg North, Winnipeg South and Winnipeg Centre - each member was elected in a separate contest through First past the post.
+There is little variance in the parties' vote tallies between the twin contests in each district.

 In each single-member district the member was elected through First past the post.